-We’ve designed this program to give those with non-traditional software engineering backgrounds an opportunity to get their foot in the door and flex their coding chops with a goal of allowing them to start or re-start their career in engineering.
-The core qualification for the program is a passion for the job, ongoing drive and demonstrated ability to continuously learn and improve yourself.
+We’ve designed this program to give those with non-traditional software engineering backgrounds an opportunity to get their foot in the door to start or restart their career in engineering.

-This program could be the right fit for people of varied backgrounds; examples of past REACH apprentices have included those who:
+This program is open to individuals from all backgrounds; examples of past REACH apprentices have included those who:

 Have a degree in music or healthcare